Alumni Investments and Current Deal Flow

 Geodesic (Pty) Ltd

-Geodesic (Pty) Ltd (“Geodesic”) addresses the shortage of oil and gas drilling capacity in Southern Africa: It is not currently not possible to drill an oil and gas exploration well 4,000 meters onshore, as there is no drilling equipment on the subcontinent able to do this.
-The cost of mobilizing and deploying a rig to site was quoted at $8 million (R104 million).
-Geodesic will exploit the favourable rig buyers market, by buying 2,000 Horse Power rig capable of drilling 4,000 meters for $2 million (R26 million) in a US destressed debt situation.
-Over 600 rigs (30% of the total are standing idle in the USA currently and the same rig would have would have cost over $30 million (R420 million) in 2014.
+Geodesic (Pty) Ltd (“Geodesic”) addresses the shortage of oil and gas drilling capacity in Southern Africa: It is currently not possible to drill an oil and gas exploration well 4,000 meters onshore, as there is no drilling equipment on the subcontinent able to do this.
+The cost of mobilizing and deploying a rig to the site was quoted at $8 million (R104 million).
+Geodesic will exploit the favourable rig buyers market, by buying a 2,000 Horse Power rig capable of drilling 4,000 meters for $2 million (R26 million) in a US distressed debt situation.
+Over 600 rigs (30% of the total are standing idle in the USA currently and the same rig would have cost over $30 million (R420 million) in 2014.
 By locating the rig where it is going to be working, it can be mobilized for as little as $200k (R2.6 million).

 Other savings and process improvements will reduce drilling costs excluding mobilization and demobilization by 50%.
 These include using thin well pre-drilling, with a specifically designed blow-out preventer on a smaller mining rig to improve information close to the surface, strategic procurement reducing the cost of consumables such as drilling mud and casing, and localizing provision of services.
 Like Gyrotek and PST, Geodesic has landed its first UK R&D development partner and the same first customer in the form of a UK-based exploration project in Namibia.

 Would you like to discuss how you can invest in South Africa’s energy future with no risk to your capital?
 Please let us know using the form below.